DevilKo0l/corona-tracker-webapp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a responsive website for tracking corona virus.
+This is a responsive website for tracking Covid-19 in your area, and get the latest state and county data on infected, recoveries, deaths,...
 I built this project to refresh my knowledge about Reactjs and API

 ### Built With
 The technologies I use in this project inclues: